wckdrzr/Gaspar/README.md

 **Error** is an `ActionResultError` object that contains all the data returned when using an ActionResult (e.g. `NotFound()` or `Problem()`).
 If the error isn't from the Action (e.g. an error in the serializer or the endpoint wasn't reachable) the ActionResultError will be populated appropriately.

+*if your action returns `void`, the return object will not include Data*

 ### Convenience methods

 ServiceResponse has the following convenience methods that you can use: